jniyitegek/alu_regex-data-extraction-jniyitegek/README.md

-# 🔍 Regex Data Extraction Tool
+# My regular Expressions Data extraction Tool

-This is a Python script that uses **regular expressions (RegEx)** to extract useful data patterns from any text input provided by the user.
+Hello, This tool mainly uses Python language and a python script that uses **regular expressions (RegEx)** to extract useful data patterns from any text input provided by the user.
+What you need is to paste or type data and It will tell you what type of data your text was having.

 ## Features